Providing credible, objective, and relevant data and analysis.

 Christian joined the Office of Assessment and Decision Support in September 2022.
 As Evaluation and Research Coordinator, he coordinates and manages end-of-course evaluations for the Main Campus and is the primary University contact for the Blue course evaluation system.
 In this role he also provides project management and administrative support for related projects, including for the University’s Survey Coordinating Group.

-Christian received an MPA from Fels Institute of Government at University of Pennsylvania and an MBA from Villanova University’s School of Business, where he received a research fellowship.
+Christian received an MPA from Fels Institute of Government at the University of Pennsylvania and an MBA from Villanova University’s School of Business, where he received a research fellowship.
 He has worked in the nonprofit and private sectors, focusing on elder rights advocacy, museum programming, and market research for global brands in the tech and healthcare industries.
 Prior to joining Georgetown, Christian’s roles were centered on impact evaluation, social enterprises, and the creative communication of quantitative information, while his research publications include articles on marketing ethics, customer service, and sustainable packaging for consumer goods.

 Thanh graduated from Bowdoin College with a degree in Mathematics and Psychology, along with a minor in Japanese.
 At Bowdoin, he worked at the Office of Institutional Research, Analytics & Consulting for three years, gaining invaluable insights into the world of institutional research.
 He consistently strives to build on the mathematical foundation and to advocate for data analytics in higher education.